shanujaiswal/Practice_Project/Python/1) Python Notes.md

 Greater than: a > b
 Greater than or equal to: a >= b
 -->These conditions can be used in several ways, most commonly in "if statements" and loops.
+--> An "if statement" is written by using the if keyword.

+# Elif

 ==> if-elif- else (syntax)
 if(condition):